attack-monkey/matcha/README.md

 ```

+But Pattern Matching is far more powerful than that...

 ### Partial Matching & Destructuring

-Secondly partial objects and arrays can be matched against an object / array.
+Objects and arrays can be matched against a partial object / array.

 ```typescript